-The Physiomesh trial date is set for 2019, and we expect the number of hernia mesh lawsuits to continue growing as both cases move forward.
+Yes, the Physiomesh trial date for multidistrict litigation is set for 2019 or early 2020, and we expect the number of hernia mesh lawsuits to continue growing as both cases move forward.

 Multidistrict cases like these represent individual plaintiffs and differ from class-action lawsuits, which courts use to manage large numbers of cases whose plaintiffs have similar claims or suffered similar damages.
 Hernia mesh class-action lawsuits are filed by one or a few victims called lead plaintiffs on behalf of the entire group.
 If the court certifies a case as a class-action, it requires all of the affected individuals to be notified.
 If the case is successful, any monetary rewards, minus legal fees, are divided among each member of the suit.

 McIntyre is currently litigating hernia mesh implant lawsuits throughout the United States.
 Even though we’re an Oklahoma-based law firm, distance doesn’t keep us from creating a close partnership with our clients.
 Our owner and senior partner, Noble McIntyre, is always available for questions.

 Get started on your abdominal mesh implant case today.

 Victims like you deserve compensation for your additional medical bills and pain and suffering.
 Our experienced team of hernia mesh attorneys are ready to help you.

 What to Know Before You File a Lawsuit